Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under the Title IX Regulations

-The Parties will have ten (10) business days to inspect and review the evidence and submit a written response to the Title IX Coordinator.
-The Title IX Coordinator will consider the Parties’ written responses before completing the Investigative Report.
+The Parties will have ten (10) business days to inspect and review the evidence and submit a written response to the Director of Nondiscrimination and Title IX.
+The Director of Nondiscrimination and Title IX will consider the Parties’ written responses before completing the Investigative Report.

 The Investigative Report is not intended to catalog all evidence obtained by the investigator, but only to provide a fair summary of that evidence.

 Only relevant evidence (including both inculpatory and exculpatory – i.e. tending to prove and disprove the allegations - relevant evidence) will be referenced in the Investigative Report.